KenKundert/proposed_nt_tests/README.rst

 Each test case in *tests.nt* is a dictionary entry.
 The key is used as the name of the test.
-The keys must be unique and are largely chosen at random, but any words that are expected to be found within the test cases are rejected.
+The keys must be unique and are largely chosen at random, but any words that are expected to be found within the test cases are avoided.
 This allows test cases to be quickly found by searching for their name.

 The fields that may be specified are: